sharkbox-labs/sharkwalk/README.md

 Lastly, `cd` into the `integrationServer` directory and run `npm start`.

-The app should now be live at [http://localhost:3000](http://localhost:3000) in your browser!
+The app will now be live at [http://localhost:3000](http://localhost:3000) in your browser!

 ## Requirements